greggersaurus/OpenSteamController/Firmware/README.md

  for interrogating different peripherals on the Steam Controller.

-If you connect the Steam Controller via USB to a PC once this firmware is loaded you should see a serial device appear (i.e. in OS X you will see something like /dev/tty.usbmodem1781, in Windows you will see something like "USB Serial Device (COM3)").
+If you connect the Steam Controller via USB to a PC once this firmware is loaded you should see a serial device appear (i.e. in macOS you will see something like /dev/tty.usbmodem1781, in Ubuntu you will see something like /dev/ttyACM0, in Windows you will see something like "USB Serial Device (COM3)").
 Using any number of programs with serial communication capabilities (i.e. screen, TeraTerm, putty) should allow you to access the command line interface (i.e. screen /dev/tty.usbmodem1781).